-My approach to manual bodywork integrates touch, and movement therapies, re-patterning mind, body, and emotional anatomy; addressing acute and chronic pain, movement dysfunction, maintenance, and well-being.
+My approach to manual bodywork integrates touch, and movement therapies, re-patterning mind, body, and emotional anatomy; addressing acute and chronic pain, movement dysfunction, healing trauma, maintenance, and well-being.

 The following list of studies include my primary sources of integrated therapies : NeuroMuscular Therapy American Verision™ (Certified Therapist, CNMT); Fascial Release Technique™, Deeper Tissue Release, utilizing Anatomy Trains Myofascial Merridian Lines (see intro video, below); Thai Yoga Bodywork™ (adapted for table); Somatic Re-patterning; Tru-Align™ Spinal Decompression; KineticTapping™; and last but never least, traditional Swedish Massage and Movement techniques.

 Direct and Indirect techniques, refer to blending myofascial, deep-tissue, neuromuscular and gentle based touch modalities.

 Direct techniques generally uses sustained pressure into neuro-myo-fascial restrictions to eliminate pain and increase mobility.

 Indirect techniques utilize gentle, three-dimensional lengthening of soft tissue to free fascial restrictions and enhance neuro-myo-fascia function.

 Bodywork is the intersection of body and consciousness.
 The moment of connection brings immediate awareness.